 That’s the last time I saw her.
 Well, at least for a while…

 I did not get pregnant.
+Did she have something to do with it?
+I’d say.
 My mental state was at its lowest.
 She had punched me so hard in the belly that I had bruises.
 I guess that was the last thing she wanted to tell me.
 That monster!
 She is a demon walking the earth.

 As for my friends…